 Due diligence processes

 Recruitment activity is rigorous and follows clear procedures, managed by our centralised People Support team, including checks that all appropriate right-to-work documentation is in place.
 All recruitment is overseen by members of the senior management team and ultimately authorised by the board of directors.
-Agency labour, albeit representing a small proportion of the Group’s working hours and typically used to address absence or temporary recruitment gaps, is again managed by HSL People Support and coordinated through established recruitment agencies within the UK.
+Agency labour, albeit representing only a small proportion of the Group’s working hours and typically used to address absence or temporary recruitment gaps, is again managed by HSL People Support and coordinated through established recruitment agencies in the UK.
 Such temporary staff have clear induction processes and oversight by HSL’s team leaders and managers.

 - Protect whistle-blowers.